Access/Egress and PT Times Relation (ICR >0.5)

 The line representing base travel direction between an origin-O and a destination-D and the definition of deviation angles (Fig. 13) for PT travel results in a quadrilateral (origin-O, access-node-P, destination-D and egress-node-M, Fig. 15b)).
 The length (“p” to be determined) of PM which is one of the diagonals of the quadrilateral gives the PT travel distance with the other diagonal (of length “b”) being the base trip OD.

-by Carl Anton Bretschneider [39], “p” can be estimated by Eqn.
+Using the formula for product of diagonals of a quadrilateral by Carl Anton Bretschneider [39], “p” can be estimated by Eqn.
 60.

 Where,